 • Two letters of recommendation from two different instructors and one (1) language evaluation if you are applying for the advanced beginning program or higher.
 Your language evaluator may also write one of your general recommendations.
 Letters must be received by the application deadline.

 Selection Process: Award recipients will be selected on the basis of merit with consideration for:

 - Academic record and potential to succeed in a rigorous academic setting;

 - Ability to adapt to a different cultural environment;

 - Plan for continuation of study of the language;

 - Plan to use the language in future career.

 All applications are initially read by two outside academic readers, and the top applications are reviewed by panels of academic and experts in the area and language.
 Applicants recommended for selection are forwarded to the U.S. Department of State for final approval.
-Applicants will be notified of the results of their application to the CLS Program in mid to late March.
 After notification, selected participants will be required to complete a language evaluation.
 Selected applicants will be assigned to a CLS institute site by mid-to-late March based on language evaluation results along with information provided in the online application.